kubeflow/examples/github_issue_summarization/pachyderm_seldon/README.md

 70eb099852b543ce9818bf11dbe68c76 split/99468d94ac51433e8968362b1015fb2c       2 hours ago   2 minutes  0       1 + 0 / 1 2.561MiB 104.2KiB success
 ```

-Once all the jobs (split, pre-process, train, build, and export) finish, you will have an branch new model image ready for serving, but you will also be able to tie this, or another, model image back to the exact jobs, data, and code that produced it!
+Once all the jobs (split, pre-process, train, build, and export) finish, you will have an brand new model image ready for serving, but you will also be able to tie this, or another, model image back to the exact jobs, data, and code that produced it!
 One way you can access this information is with Pachyderm's built in commit inspection API, which returns "data provenance" (i.e., all the data and processing specs that lead to a specific commit of data):

 ```
 $ pachctl inspect-commit train a096f70a6ffc43b883285d26dccf4a29